 The Compensation Committee continues to review the compensation practices employed by comparable companies in order to assist it in enhancing the design of an annual bonus program.
-Given the impact of the COVID-19 pandemic on the Company's operations, it was not realistic for the Compensation Committee to meaningfully design a formulaic annual bonus program for 2020.
-Following the end of 2020, the Compensation Committee determined that it was appropriate to award cash bonuses to the Named Executive Officers in respect of 2020 performance, after taking into consideration the following factors: (i) the individual contributions of the Named Executive Officers during 2020, including with respect to strategic initiatives, and (ii) the need to retain the Named Executive Officers given their collective industry knowledge and historical knowledge of the Company generally.
-After taking these factors into account, the Compensation Committee approved the payment of cash bonuses in early 2021 as follows: \$400,000, \$350,000 and \$275,000 for each of Mr. Gellert, Mr. Llorca and Mr. Rossmiller, respectively.
-60% of such cash bonuses were paid in the first quarter of 2021, and 20% of such cash bonuses will be paid in the first quarter of 2022 and 2023, respectively, subject in each case to the continued employment of the Named Executive Officer.
-In the event that an NEO's employment is terminated without "cause" or an NEO resigns for "good reason" or upon the occurrence of a "change in control" (as such terms are defined the applicable NEO's employment agreement), then any unpaid portion of the 2020 annual cash bonus will be paid out in connection with such event.
+Given the continued volatility in the Company's stock price as well as commodity prices supporting the Company's business, it was not realistic for the Compensation Committee to meaningfully design a formulaic annual bonus program for 2022.
+Following the end of 2022, the Compensation Committee determined that it was appropriate to award cash bonuses to the Named Executive Officers in respect of 2022 performance, after taking into consideration the following factors: (i) the individual contributions of the Named Executive Officers during 2022, including with respect to strategic initiatives, and (ii) the need to retain the Named Executive Officers given their collective industry knowledge and historical knowledge of the Company generally.
+After taking these factors into account, in early 2023 the Compensation Committee approved the payment of cash bonuses as follows: \$600,000, \$500,000, \$400,000 and \$350,000 for each of Mr. Gellert, Mr. Llorca, Mr. Everett and Mr. Rossmiller, respectively.
+60% of such cash bonuses was paid in April 2023, and 20% of such cash bonuses will be paid in the first quarter of 2024 and 2025, respectively, subject in each case to the continued employment of the Named Executive Officer.
+In the event that an NEO's employment is terminated without "cause" or an NEO resigns for "good reason" or upon the occurrence of a "change in control" (as such terms are defined in the applicable NEO's employment agreement), then any unpaid portion of the 2022 annual cash bonus will be paid out in connection with such event.